 In one of the most under publicised anniversaries of the year was the release of the SNP155J1 (LE 1000 units) Premier that commemorates the 30th anniversary of the first commercially available kinetic model.
 For the Thai market there was a limited edition commemorating the 33rd anniversary of the watch store City Chain with the SNDH49P (LE 50 units) quartz chronograph.
 Also in the Asian market was the release of the SNDH45P1 and SNDH47P1 (LE 2800 units), each powered by a 7T92 quartz while the SPRC77K1 (LE 1500 units) is powered by the automatic 4R36.

 In the Seiko Neo Sports range the three 4R35 based models were released with the SRPC85K1, SRPC87K1 and the SRPC89K1.
+There were also a pair of 4R37 models with carbon fiber inspired dials that were also added to the Neo Sports line up.

 The Recraft series had a couple of new inclusions with the SSC667P9 and SSC669P9 chronograph models.
 These are powered by the V175 solar movement and are supplied on a NATO style strap adding to the sporty feel of the models.
 There were also a few additions to the Coutura range with the SSG021 Radio Sync Solar Chronograph, SSC697 Jimmie Johnson Special Edition Solar Chronograph and SNE506 Coutura Diamond.
 In the Essentials line up the SNE507 and SNE508 solar models were added.